Wilson Pickett: Legal problems and drug abuse

 Pickett's struggle with alcoholism and cocaine addiction led to run-ins with the law.

 In 1991, Pickett was arrested for yelling threats while drunkenly driving his car over the front lawn of Donald Aronson, the mayor of Englewood, New Jersey.
 He faced charges of drunk driving, refusing to take a breath test, and resisting arrest.
 Pickett agreed to perform a benefit concert in exchange for having the disorderly conduct and property damage charges dropped.
-He performed his community service obligation.

 In 1992, Pickett struck 86-year-old pedestrian Pepe Ruiz with his car in Englewood.
 Police allegedly found six empty miniature vodka bottles and six empty beer cans in Pickett's car.
 Ruiz, who had helped organize the New York animation union, died later that year.
 Pickett pleaded guilty to drunk driving charges.
 He agreed to rehab and received a reduced sentence of one year in jail and five years probation.
 A week after this incident, a judge ordered Pickett to move out of his home after his live-in girlfriend charged him with threatening to have her killed and throwing a vodka bottle at her.

 In 1996, Pickett was arrested for assaulting his girlfriend Elizabeth Trapp while under the influence of cocaine; she refused to press charges.
 Pickett was charged with cocaine possession.

 Death

 Pickett died on January 19, 2006, as a result of a heart attack.
 He had been suffering from health problems for the last year of his life and had spent considerable time in the hospital.
 He died at a hospital in Reston, Virginia.
 At the time of his death, Pickett was living in Ashburn, Virginia.
 He was laid to rest in a mausoleum at Evergreen Cemetery in Louisville, Kentucky.
 Pickett spent many years in Louisville.
 Pastor Steve Owens of Decatur, Georgia, presided over his funeral, and Little Richard, a long-time friend of Pickett's, delivered the eulogy.

-Pickett was remembered on March 20, 2006, at New York's B. B. King Blues Club with performances by the Commitments, Ben E. King, his long-term backing band the Midnight Movers, soul singer Bruce "Big Daddy" Wayne, and Southside Johnny in front of an audience that included members of his family, including two brothers.

 Awards and nominations

-Wilson was inducted into the Rock and Roll Hall of Fame in 1991.
+Pickett was inducted into the Rock and Roll Hall of Fame in 1991.
 In 1993, he was honored with a Pioneer Award by the Rhythm and Blues Foundation.
-In 2005, Wilson Pickett was voted into the Michigan Rock and Roll Legends Hall of Fame.
-In 2015 Wilson Pickett was inducted into the National Rhythm & Blues Hall of Fame.
+In 2005, he was voted into the Michigan Rock and Roll Legends Hall of Fame.
+In 2015, he was inducted into the National Rhythm & Blues Hall of Fame.

 Grammy Awards

-He was nominated for five Grammy Awards during the course of his career.
+Pickett was nominated for five Grammy Awards during the course of his career.